 Step 4: Paint or Stain

 First, you need to decide whether you want to paint your wood furniture, or if you want to stain it.
-I guess it really depends on where
+I guess it really depends on where you put the piece.

 Use a sanding sealer first.
 Allow the sealer to soak into the wood and then wipe off any remaining excess.
 This well help the stain absorb evenly.
 Once you’ve applied the sanding sealer, you’ll want to decide what type of stain to use i.e. water based stains, oil based stains, gel stains and one step stains that include the stain and finish in one (I don’t recommend one step stains).